-Here comes the first advantage of eating Kefir grains: as we wrote earlier, they contain fibers that may act as prebiotic, enhancing the activity of the probiotic bacteria and yeast of Kefir.
+Here comes the first advantage of eating Kefir grains: as we wrote earlier, they contain fibers that may act as prebiotics, enhancing the activity of the probiotic bacteria and yeast of Kefir.

 As we know, prebiotics are non-digestible food components, primarily fibers, that stimulate the growth of probiotic bacteria.
 They are actually the food and vital support of the probiotics.

-In other words, beyond probiotic bacteria and yeasts, Kefir grains also carry the food for these bacteria and yeasts that enhances and boosts their probiotic powers.
+In other words, beyond probiotic bacteria and yeasts, Kefir grains also carry the food for these bacteria and yeasts that enhance and boost their probiotic powers.